 Social relationships may just be as important as a balanced diet and exercise.
 One study analyzed a sample of adults 50 and older and found that participants with a lot of friends and social ties had slower memory decline than the lonely and disengaged.
 The best form of brain "exercise" may be social interactions.
 Building and maintaining an active social life is no easy feat, but according to this study, social networks are vital to delaying memory decline.

 People fall into routines -- the commute to work, weekly errands, even where they go on the weekends -- but with research showing that new experiences generate brain activity and new neural connections, it's best to break a habit every so often and treat the brain to new stimuli.
-Try a different route home, volunteer somewhere, research new recipes, or follow a fitness guru for new gym routines.
+Try a different route home, volunteer somewhere, research new recipes, or follow a fitness guru for new gym routines and to stay motivated.